defiweb/go-eth/README.md

 EIP-4844 blob transactions carry large data payloads that the EVM cannot read but that remain available to the network for a limited time.
 The example below posts two blobs and prints their versioned hashes.

-Note that the blob gas price is not covered by any of the client options — it has to be set explicitly with `SetMaxFeePerBlobGas`.

 <!-- examples/send-tx-blob/main.go -->